jasperol/MLinPractice/Documentation.md

 - tokenizer: this can be used in feature extraction

 ### Results

-Maybe show a short example what your preprocessing does.
+A short example of your preprocessing:

 For example a sentence like 'Machine Learning is the best!
 I love it so much' would be preprocessed as follows:
 1. create labels: if the likes + rewteets > 50 then it is labelled 'true' for being viral.
 Otherwise not it does not reach